jjasonclark/jjasonclark.com/content/posts/2012-03-20-setting_up_NFS_on_Ubuntu_10.04_server.md

 date: 2012-03-20
 comments: true
 description: How to get a base install Ubuntu 10.04 server to run NFS.
 Includes setting up IPTables rules.
-categories: ubuntu, unix, howto, nfs, iptables
-tags: ubuntu, unix, howto, nfs, iptables
+categories:
+  - ubuntu
+  - unix
+  - howto
+  - nfs
+  - iptables
+tags:
+  - ubuntu
+  - unix
+  - howto
+  - nfs
+  - iptables
 summary: I'm currently working on improving my knowledge of UNIX networking.
 One of the common tasks for a server is acting as an NFS server.
 These are the steps I take on an Ubuntu 10.04 server to setup NFS.
 title: Setting up NFS on Ubuntu 10.04 Server
 url: /setting_up_NFS_on_Ubuntu_10.04_server/